Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

-Within the scope of this white paper, we want to focus on one particular protocol, so-called memory-assisted measurement-device-independent QKD (MA-MDI-QKD)~\cite{Panayi2014}, which requires only a single quantum repeater node.
-At first, we cover the deployment of SiC devices as quantum nodes and discuss to what extent they fulfill the requirements for quantum communication.
+We focus on one particular protocol, so-called memory-assisted measurement-device-independent QKD (MA-MDI-QKD)~\cite{Panayi2014}, which requires only a single quantum repeater node.
+First, we cover the deployment of SiC devices as quantum nodes and discuss to what extent they fulfill the requirements for quantum communication.
 We then go through the MA-MDI-QKD protocol in greater detail and simulate the protocol based on realistic parameters of state-of-the-art SiC devices.
 Additionally, we discuss the opportunities of SiC devices for advanced quantum network architectures.